puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_relationships.markdown

 The above example would cause every resource in the `apache` and `mysql` classes to be applied before any of the resources in the `wordpress` class.

 Unlike the relationship metaparameters and chaining arrows, the `require` function does not have a reciprocal form or a notifying form.
-However, more complex behavior can be obtained by combining `include` and chaining arrows inside a class definition:
+However, you can combine `include` and chaining arrows inside a class definition to achieve more complex behavior:

 {% highlight ruby %}
     class apache::ssl {